 A) The permutation importance of each feature B) The permutation importance of each feature in the high mutation frequency region and low mutation frequency region.
-C) The permutation importance alongside each chromosome, mutation frequency was shown as bar chart in the right side of the heatmap.
+C) The permutation importance along each chromosome, mutation frequency was shown as a bar chart in the right side of the heatmap.
 D) The permutation importance of each feature sorted by the mutation frequency shown as a bar chart above.